 Lost in Compassion — A People Pleaser’s Guide to Developing from Negatives is my effort to share my own experiences, lessons learned and journey as I embark on, perhaps, an unconventional means of coming back from an extensive period of compassion fatigue and burn out.

 Olivia Present-Day: Well.
-I am now a vegetarian.
+I am now vegan.
 Let’s see how the rest of me takes shape.

 Although my varied career path over the last 12 years has ultimately held the common thread of helping, my background and my first passion is in education, teaching and working with children, and photography.
 I think I began to notice a shift in my perspective-a hint that something wasn’t quite right over the course of the summer of 2016.
 While I am only newly aware of and coming to terms with my own compassion fatigue and burn out, it is a dark partner that has been with me for some time.
 Like that spider hanging out in the corner of the room that you can’t bring yourself to squish, but don’t have the nerve to remove by hand either.